bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 Since the highest performing submissions have unknown approaches, the upvoted notebooks will be a proxy to benchmark models.
 [This notebook](https://www.kaggle.com/terminate9298/music-recommandation-system) has been upvoted and has a respectable score of 0.68138 (most are not public), which is above the median.
 The algorithm in the notebook is from [LightGBM](https://lightgbm.readthedocs.io/en/latest/), a gradient boosting framework that uses tree based learning algorithms.
 Hyper-parameters in this solution to help compare to another tree-based approach are num_leaves: 108 and max_depth: 10.

+### Optimization
 ### Evaluation Metrics

-My solution will be evaluted against the benchmark models by comparing the aggregate accuracy on a test set which the model has not trained on.
+My solution is evaluated against the benchmark models by comparing the aggregate accuracy on a test set which the model has not trained on.
 In code:

     num_correct = (test_predictions == test_truth).sum()
     test_acc = num_correct / len(test_prediction)

+## Discussion

+### Refinement

+Discussion on intermediate steps - what hyperparams were tuned, whaty were observations of how performance changed as data was processed

+### Parameters

+How do hyperparams (e.g. size of tree) compare to benchmark?

+### Conclusion

+Am I done?
+Justification when compared to benchmark

 ### Project Design

 My intended approach to the capstone project entails data exploration, data cleaning, feature engineering, feature selection, algorithm implementation, and model evaluation.

-#### Data Exploration

-To start the project, I'll want to explore the data.
-Importing the source file into `pandas` and using `.describe()` is a good start to summarize each feature.
-Some visualization of feature distribution using `matplotlib.pyplot.hist` will also be helpful.
-As a result of this step, I expect to identify any features that need to be cleaned or removed.

-#### Data Cleaning

-After data exploration, I expect to identify features that need to be cleaned.
-The required approach is mostly unknown until I explore the data, but as an example, I would fill in or remove any missing values.
-With data imported as a dataframe in `pandas`, methods such as `.fillna` or `.dropna` will be useful.

 #### Feature Engineering

 In addition to the cleaned features, I expect additional engineered features will be valuable.
 For instance, genre_id is useful information, but clearly distinguishing each genre with individual IDs misses the intuition that certain genres are much more similar to each other than others.
 I expect an unsupervised learning method such as k-means clustering will be helpful to categorize similar genres into a new feature: genre_group, which will have less unique entries compared to genre_id and should  lead to better predictions.
 To implement the clustering, the library `sklearn.cluster` includes a `KMeans` library.
 I will explore a range of `n_clusters` to identify intuitive groupings.

-#### Feature Selection

-To finalize the feature input data, first the separate tables for training information with labels, song information, and user information must be joined.
-Song information will be joined with an outer join on song_id, while user information will be joined with an outer join on msno.
-Joins can be performed in `pandas` with `DataFrame.join`.

-Additionally, only meaningful variables are input as features to train on.
-For instance the msno and song_id will only be used for joining and will be omitted from feature data, since the IDs are arbitrary and do not contain useful information for music recommendation.
-Dropping columns of data can be performed in `pandas` with `DataFrame.drop`, for instance with the argument `columns=['msno', 'song_id']`.

 #### Algorithm Implementation